DKarandikar/XrayIoTAnalysis/CapturingUI/readme.md

 To fix this run `pip install pyshark==0.3.6.2`

 A further issue is with pickling, that issue and the solution to it if the `save` button isn't working can be found here: https://github.com/KimiNewt/pyshark/issues/63

+## Processing Captures

+Use `procGetAllIPs.py` to output a json file containing all the IPs that are source or destination for each capture Use `procPacketBurstification.py` to output pickled packet files where all packets are within 1 sec of the most recent one